MiniZinc/libminizinc/en/minizinc_ide.rst

 You can select the font and font size in the *View* menu.
 We recommend to use a fixed-width font (the IDE should pick such a font by default).

-The *View* menu also lets you activate "dark mode", which switches the colour scheme to a dark background.
+Depending on your platform, the *View* menu also lets you activate "dark mode", which switches the colour scheme to a dark background.
+On macOS 10.14 and later, the operating systems supports a global dark mode, and the MiniZinc IDE will follow that setting.

 Configuring and Running a Solver
 --------------------------------